Mason Shopperly

 OpenFOAM · Python · bash · Linux · snappyHexMesh · ParaView · DrivAer

-Ahmed-25 baseline — U_x on the symmetry plane at t=3600, M25 mesh-independence case.
+Ahmed-25 baseline — U_x on the symmetry plane at t=3600, M25 mesh-refinement case.
 Body silhouette in left half, near-body recirculation behind the slanted rear, and the shear-layer wake decay extending right.

 Ahmed-25 baseline — U_x on the symmetry plane (M25, t=3600).
 Slanted-back separation, near-body recirculation, shear-layer breakdown, and wake recovery all in one frame.
 ParaView render from the OpenFOAM case.